Start9Labs/cln-startos/docs/instructions.md

 ## Using a Wallet

-Scan your QuickConnect QR code **OR** enter your raw credentials (both located in `Properties`) into any wallet that supports connecting to a remote Core Lightning node over Tor.
-A wallet can also be connected by scanning the `REST (Tor)` QR code in the default UI under Settings > Connect Wallet.
-If connecting via the UI QR code, be sure to select `REST (Tor)` as the Network.
+CLN can be connected to wallets supporting connecting over tor to the Sparko interface or the REST inferface (credentials for both are located in
+`Properties`).
 For a list of compatible wallets, see
 <a href="https://github.com/start9labs/c-lightning-wrapper/blob/master/docs/wallets.md" target="_blank">https://github.com/start9labs/c-lightning-wrapper/blob/master/docs/wallets.md</a>.

 ## User Interface